zype/zype-ios/RECIPE.md

 1. Theme color, native subscription, and enabling downloads are toggled/altered the same way.
 In Xcode, the left side has a folder directory.
 Navigate to the file __"ZypeCommon.h"__ from Zype>Zype>Utilities.

-//insert image of file directory
 <a href="https://lh3.google.com/u/0/d/0BzMPADAfOuPQU0xPbW15M1dlUEU=w1280-h651-iv1"><img src="https://lh3.google.com/u/0/d/0BzMPADAfOuPQU0xPbW15M1dlUEU=w1280-h651-iv1" style="width: 500px; max-width: 100%; height: auto" title="Click for the larger version." /></a>

 2. Toward the top of the file, there are variables indicating the status of theme color, native subscription, and enabling downloads.
 Change the last word of the line to __"YES"__ or __"NO"__ to alter app appearance or presence of subscription or download functionality.

-//insert example of app changes
 <a href="https://lh3.google.com/u/0/d/0BzMPADAfOuPQTFBtZnZhNDhmb1U=w1280-h651-iv1"><img src="https://lh3.google.com/u/0/d/0BzMPADAfOuPQTFBtZnZhNDhmb1U=w1280-h651-iv1" style="width: 500px; max-width: 100%; height: auto" title="Click for the larger version." /></a>

 Light theme:

 #define kAppColorLight YES

 Dark theme:

 #define kAppColorLight NO

 Enable downloading:

 #define kDownloadsEnabled YES

 Disable downloading:

 #define kDownloadsEnabled NO

 Enable native subscription:

 #define kNativeSubscriptionEnabled YES

 Disable native subscription:

 #define kNativeSubscriptionEnabled NO

 #### Submitting to the Apple App Store